What I've Learned Traveling as an American

 What Travel Has Taught Me About the United States

 And similarly, the United States of America wouldn’t be the country that it is today without the influence of the rest of the world.
-Just as we can learn a lot about ourselves based on our relationships with friends, family and acquaintances, much of a country’s character comes from their connection with the rest of our planet’s nations.
+Just as we can learn a lot about ourselves based on our relationships with friends, family and acquaintances, much of a country’s character comes from their connection with other nations.
+And I mean the United States as a whole is basically a country comprised of different cultures.

-The United States has a lot of room for improvement, but there is also so much to be proud of and thankful for.
-My passport allows me to enter most countries without the hassle and restrictions many others have to deal with.
+The United States has a lot of room for improvement… A LOT… but there is also so much to be proud of and thankful for: My passport allows me to enter most countries without the hassle and restrictions many others have to deal with.
 My basic human rights are protected and I can say, worship and practice what I wish without fear of persecution.
 This is still a far off dream for people in some parts of the world.

 How I Will Celebrate the USA This 4th of July